Every Type of Access

 Find the edited Transcript for this session here.

-This event will have live Speech to Text (CART) provided by MyClearText and will take place in Zoom.
+This event had live Speech to Text (CART) provided by MyClearText and took place in Zoom.

-Irish, American, and British Sign Language interpretation is available on request at the time of registration or by contacting Síle Stewart, Event Manager, by emailing firstname.lastname@example.org by Friday 24 September 2021.
+Irish, American, and British Sign Language interpretation was available on request at the time of booking.

 About National Gallery of Ireland